-You can use prescriptions strength retinoids or over-the-counter retinols, which aren't as strong as the prescription versions.
+You can choose to see your dermatologist for a prescription, or try a prescription strength retinoid like adapalene, which is available over the counter.
 Ask your doctor for a prescription for Retin-A, Renova, or Retin-A Micro (Retin-A can be purchased over-the-counter in Mexico, Canada, and some European countries, so if you live or are visiting there, you don't need a prescription).
 These contain the tretinoin, which is proven more effective on fine lines and wrinkles than retinol, found in most OTC products.

 There are some over-the-counter retinols which are less harsh on the skin (in fact, my dermatologist recommended I use OTC instead of my usual Retin-A).
-I have researched the best OTC retinols and come up with this fantastic list, Best Over-the-Counter Retinol Products.
+I have researched the best OTC retinoids and come up with this fantastic list, Best Over-the-Counter Retinol Products.

 Keep in mind that you shouldn't expose skin to the sun when using retinoids or retinols.
 You'll want to cover up with sunscreen and a hat.
 Vitamin A makes skin a little more susceptible to sun damage.
 You should avoid tretinoin products if you are pregnant or trying to become pregnant because it could cause birth defects.
 Also, start slowly with this product, which initially can cause redness, peeling and flaking.
 Too many women give up after just a couple weeks because they are alarmed by the initial effects of tretinoin.
 Start by using it twice a week, then slowly move to every other day until your skin adjusts.

 Because skin can become irritated while on Retin-A, if you find your skin has become dry and reddened, stop your skin care regimen and slather on an oil-free moisturizer.
 See our article on using Retin-A and other retinoids safely for more detailed information on how to properly use them.